Subregional Studies Program

 The program is designed to help NJTPA Subregions develop recommendations for transportation improvements consistent with the NJTPA’s long range transportation plan and the goals of the Together North Jersey’s Regional Plan.
 Ultimately, the program aims to generate project concepts ready for further development or implementation consistent with regional planning goals.

-- Hudson County Ferry Service Expansion Assessment
+- Hudson County Ferry Service Expansion Study

 This study will examine opportunities to expand existing ferry service or to create new ferry service within Hudson County.
 The study will explore market feasibility for intracounty, inter-county, and inter-state ferry service to serve five general areas of Hudson County: Kearny Point, the Bayfront Redevelopment Area of Jersey City, Bayonne’s Hackensack River waterfront, south Harrison, and West New York.